vitest-dev/vitest/docs/guide/reporters.md

 ### Basic reporter

-The `basic` reporter displays the tests files that have run and a summary of results after the entire suite has finished running.
+The `basic` reporter displays the test files that have run and a summary of results after the entire suite has finished running.
 Individual tests are not included in the report unless they fail.

 ```bash
 npx vitest --reporter=basic